abduljavedkhan/react-equation-generator/README.md

 # Request
 steps:
 1. Enter Target number in Field ex.
 532
-2. Upload sample.csv file (attached in this repo having data as 3, 4, 8, 7, 12)
+2. Upload sample.csv file (attached with this repo having data as 3, 4, 8, 7, 12) by clicking on "Browse_file".

 screenshot:1